StyraInc/enterprise-opa/README.md

-# Styra Load
+# Styra Enterprise OPA

 ![Styra](./content/img/logo.png)

-Built by the creators and maintainers of [Open Policy Agent](https://www.openpolicyagent.org/) (OPA), Styra Load is the only enterprise-grade authorization engine built to provide resource-efficient performance for data-heavy workloads while connecting natively to your existing data sources.
+Built by the creators and maintainers of [Open Policy Agent](https://www.openpolicyagent.org/) (OPA), Styra Enterprise OPA is the only enterprise-grade authorization engine built to provide resource-efficient performance for data-heavy workloads while connecting natively to your existing data sources.

-Styra Load is designed to offer:
+Styra Enterprise OPA is designed to offer:

-- Reduced costs of data-heavy authorization: Styra Load allows you to reduce OPA’s memory overhead by 10x and gain the ability to get 40% more CPU throughput at the policy decision point.
+- Reduced costs of data-heavy authorization: Styra Enterprise OPA allows you to reduce OPA’s memory overhead by 10x and gain the ability to get 40% more CPU throughput at the policy decision point.
-- Increase integration speed: By offering the ability to natively connect to existing data sources without custom code, Styra Load allows teams to reduce development costs and get into production quickly.
+- Increase integration speed: By offering the ability to natively connect to existing data sources without custom code, Styra Enterprise OPA allows teams to reduce development costs and get into production quickly.
-- Minimize risk with powerful analysis: Extending the industry’s only impact analysis tool, Styra Load allows policy validation early and throughout the policy lifecycle, shrinking deployment failure, and costly issues before enforcement.
-(Coming soon)
+- Minimize risk with powerful analysis: Extending the industry’s only impact analysis tool, Styra Enterprise OPA allows policy validation early and throughout the policy lifecycle, shrinking deployment failure, and costly issues before enforcement.

 ## 👋 Hello World!